Czech Reclaim Pride group wants to come back to fundamentals of queer activism

 But for M. Stupka, a law student and prominent queer activist in the Czech Republic, the problems facing the LGBTQ+ community run deeper than the (in)ability to organize a march.

-Underscoring the difference between the two initiatives, he highlights that Prague Pride has “no agenda to be political” and is directed towards the general public.
+Underscoring the differences between the two initiatives, he highlights that Prague Pride has “no agenda to be political” and is directed towards the general public.
 “Inspired by the movements in New York or London, Reclaim Pride is in contrast a genuinely community organization, which defines itself as an inclusive queer platform”, he told us.

 “I love Prague Pride, they do wonderful stuff”, he says, “and Reclaim Pride is designed as an addition to them, not an alternative”.
-“But I would say they represent the ‘older gays’, they don’t really call themselves activists.”
+“But I would say they represent the ‘older gays’ so to speak”, he adds, “and don’t really call themselves activists.”

 “Protest march” planned for August 7 in Prague